henridb/medium-articles/contextuality/main.md

 ## At ColibrITD

-At *colibrITD*, we create programs that efficiently solve our costumers’ industrial problems.
+At *ColibrITD*, we create programs that efficiently solve our costumers’ industrial problems.
 Since we target industrial problems, bugs can be very costly, so having tools to automate the verification of our quantum programs is precious for us!